grafana/mimir/docs/sources/operators-guide/configure/setting-helm-ha-deduplication-consul/index.md

 ---

 # Configuring Grafana Mimir Helm Chart for high-availability deduplication with Consul
-Grafana Mimir can deduplicate data from high-availability Prometheus setup.
+Grafana Mimir can deduplicate data from high-availability (HA) Prometheus setup.
 In this guide, you will see how to configure the deduplication for Grafana Mimir helm deployment using external Consul.

 ## Before you begin